EUCAIM/Glossary/2-Glossary.md

 ### Ethical and Legal Board (ELB)

 Body in charge of ensuring that no EU rule is violated, while ensuring that the research conducted is up to the accepted EU standards.
 In this context, the term “Ethics" refers to questions of legal and regulatory compliance that constitute a part of the governance process.
 In EU-funded projects, ethics is deemed a transversal issue and Ethics Advisory Board a key oversight mechanism to ensure understanding of the Ethics Appraisal Procedure, proper implementation of the Ethics Requirements, addressing specific issues such as Privacy and Data Protection Impact Assessments or Artificial Intelligence and ensuring ethics compliance in general.

 The ELB will act as a contact point for guidance on ethical issues that may arise during project execution and beyond project end, working in close connection with any party saddled with ethics-related responsibilities.
 During the project execution, the ELB will be chaired by the WP3 leaders and composed of legal experts in the participating entities.
 Beyond project end, the members of this board may be reselected based on availability.

 EUCAIM Benchmarking platform

 The EUCAIM Benchmarking Platform is a system for evaluating AI models, data preprocessing tools, analytical software, and datasets within the European Cancer Imaging Initiative (EUCAIM).
 It ensures performance, reliability, and scalability through scientific and technical benchmarking, integrating with OpenEBench and Grand Challenge for standardized evaluation.

 The platform enables automated performance assessment, comparison of AI models across datasets, and validation of interoperability within the EUCAIM infrastructure.
 It also supports continuous benchmarking events, addressing challenges like dataset accessibility and automation to enhance the quality and reproducibility of AI-driven cancer imaging solutions

 ### ETL process

 ETL stands for Extract, Transform, Load, and is a data integration framework used to prepare data for analysis.
 It consists of three main phases:

 - Extract: Data is collected from various sources such as databases, APIs, and files.

 - Transform: The extracted data is cleaned, standardized, and formatted to meet business requirements, ensuring accuracy and consistency.

 - Load: The transformed data is then loaded into a target system, such as a data warehouse or database, making it ready for analysis and reporting.

 ### EUCAIM CDM

 The EUCAIM Common Data Model (CDM) is a standardized data schema that provides a consistent and homogeneous framework for representing data related to cancer imaging, facilitating the integration and sharing of datasets across various research and clinical environments.
 Primarily focuses on structuring and organizing the EUCAIM related data entities, attributes, and their relationships, rather than capturing the semantics or rules governing those relationships, which are defined in the EUCAIM hyper-ontology.

 EUCAIM DICOM Anonymizer Tool

 A specialized tool designed to de-identify imaging data by removing or modifying sensitive DICOM tags according to a predefined de-identification profile.
 The tool processes folders containing multiple patients or cases, ensuring compliance with privacy regulations while maintaining the integrity of the imaging data.
 It plays a critical role in data anonymization before datasets are registered in the EUCAIM Public Catalogue, facilitating secure data sharing in medical imaging research. ​.

 ### EUCAIM Federation / European Federation of Cancer Images

 The entity as a whole, which encompasses both the central and federated components (the central repository functions as another node within the federation).
 The term "federation" encompasses the overall scope of EUCAIM, involving the governing bodies and orchestration of all nodes, whether central or federated.
 It constitutes the collective framework for coordination and governance.

-### EUCAIM Glossary

-Commonly Used Terms in the Field of Health Data Research Glossary Team
-- Irene Marín Radoszynski (HULAFE)
-- Carina Soler Pons (HULAFE)
-- Ana García Marco
-- Patricia Serrano Candelas
-- Leonor Cerdá Alberich (HULAFE)
-- Luis Marti-Bonmati (HULAFE)
-- Ignacio Blanquer (UPV)
-- Hanna Leisz (DKFZ) hanna.leisz@dkfz-heidelberg.de
-- Ricard Martinez (UV) ()
-- Janos Meszaros (KUL) janos.meszaros@kuleuven.be
-- Sara Zullino (EATRIS) sarazullino@eatris.eu
-- Esther Bron (Erasmus MC / Health-RI)
-- Carles Hernandez-Ferrer (BSC) carles.
-- Laura Portell (BSC)
-- Katrine Riklund (UMU)
-- Valia Kalokyri (FORTH)
-Introduction
-The aim of this glossary is to establish agreed definitions of commonly used terms to harmonise the understandings and works of the project.
-This living document will be updated regularly with the addition of new terms and modifications of the definitions, if needed.
-This glossary was created by the EUCAIM consortium partners, based on the European project HealthyCloud glossary.
-When possible, terms are aligned with the Proposal for a Regulation on the European Health Data Space (EHDS).
-Glossary

 ### EUCAIM Hyper-ontology